crugroup/spade/docs/key-concepts/spade-sdk/file-processor.md

 * Size of the file
 * Number of records
 * Any other custom metadata that can be respresented as a JSON serialisable Python dictionary

+# File formats

+For Files you have to define a format, but you can also define a schema.
+If you do so, Spade will use a library called [pandera](https://pandera.readthedocs.io/en/stable/) and Frictionless Schemas to validate the file before passing it to your File Processor.

+This is particularly useful if you want to upload CSV or Excel files, and want to ensure that the data is in the correct format before processing it.